 The scholars of Hadith reported the details of the Night of Al-Israa’.
-Here I give a summary of the Night’s events:
+Here is a summary of the Night’s events:

 Adam welcomed the Prophet and expressed his faith in Muhammad’s prophethood.
 The Prophet saw on the right side of Adam the souls of those who will be happy in the hereafter and saw the souls of the doomed ones on his left.

-Gabriel then ascended with the Prophet (peace and blessings be upon him) to the second heaven and asked for opening the gate.
-There the Prophet saw and saluted Prophets Yahya (John) and `Isa (Jesus).
-They returned the salutation, welcomed him, and expressed their faith in his Prophethood.
+Gabriel then ascended with the Prophet (PBUH) to the second heaven and asked for opening the gate.
+There, the Prophet saw and saluted Prophets Yahya (John) and `Isa (Jesus), peace be upon them.
+They returned the salutation, welcomed him, and expressed their faith in his prophethood.

-When Prophet Muhammad left Prophet Musa (peace and blessings be upon both of them) in the sixth heaven, Prophet Musa began to weep.
+When Prophet Muhammad left Prophet Musa in the sixth heaven, Prophet Musa began to weep.
 Asked about the reason, he answered that though Muhammad was sent after him as a messenger, those who will enter Paradise from Muhammad’s nation are greater in number than those from Musa’s nation.

 The Prophet once more begged Allah to reduce the number further.
 He went again and again to Almighty Allah at the suggestion of Musa till the prayers were reduced to five only.
 Again, Musa asked him to implore for more reduction, but the Prophet said,